political points

 - Thomas, March 6, 2025

-Social Security is not a Ponzi scheme but DOGE?
-Well it’s not real clear at this moment.
+Social Security is not a Ponzi scheme, but DOGE?
+Well, it’s not clear at this moment.

 - Thomas, March 5, 2025

-Tariffs on allies rather than adversaries are not sound economic policy, nor is it good foreign policy, nor is it the common sense way to interact with your friends worldwide.
+Tariffs on allies rather than adversaries are not sound economic policies, nor is it a good foreign policy or a common sense way to interact with friends worldwide.

 - Thomas, March 4, 2025